Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 Create the on-premises virtual machine

-This is a simple virtual machine that you use to connect using Remote Desktop to the public IP address.
-From there, you then connect to the on-premises server through the firewall.
-When prompted, type a user name and password for the virtual machine.
+Create a simple virtual machine that you can use to connect via remote access to the public IP address.
+From there, you can connect to the on-premises server through the firewall.
+When you're prompted, enter a username and password for the virtual machine.

 New-AzVm `